GoogleCloudPlatform/apigee-samples/apiproduct-operations/docs/cloudshell-tutorial.md

 products with different Operations settings, and three Apps, each one authorized for just one of those products.

-The script also tests that the deployment and configuration has been sucessful.
+The script also tests that the deployment and configuration has been successful.

 ---